Collin Gillespie: Phoenix Suns (2024–present)

+2024–25 season

 On July 2, 2024, Gillespie signed a two-way contract with the Phoenix Suns.
 Gillespie would make his Phoenix Suns debut on October 26, with the Suns winning 114–102 over the defending Western Conference champion Dallas Mavericks in Phoenix's home opener.

-Gillespie recorded a season-high 10 points on 4-of-6 shooting, including 2 for 3 from 3-point range, in the team's 23-point comeback win against the Los Angeles Clippers on March 4, 2025.
-His point total, along with 3 assists and 2 rebounds, came in 15 minutes of playing time during the third and fourth quarters.
-His play style during the game drew comparisons to Suns great Steve Nash.
-Gillespie made his first career start on March 17 against the Toronto Raptors, ending the game with 3 points on 1-of-4 shooting.
-Gillespie scored his career high of 22 points against the Timberwolves on March 28, 2025.
+Gillespie recorded a season-high 10 points on 4-of-6 shooting, including 2-for-3 from 3-point range, in the team's 23-point comeback win against the Los Angeles Clippers on March 4, 2025.
+His point total, along with three assists and two rebounds, came in 15 minutes of playing time during the third and fourth quarters.
+Gillespie's play style during the game drew comparisons to Suns great Steve Nash.
+Gillespie made his first career start on March 17 against the Toronto Raptors, ending the game with three points on 1-of-4 shooting.

+2025–26 season

 On July 2, 2025, Gillespie re-signed with the Suns on a one-year, $2.3 million contract.
+On November 21, Gillespie scored the game-winning jumper with 6.4 seconds remaining in a 114–113 win over the Minnesota Timberwolves.
+On February 3, 2026, he scored a career-high 30 points in a 130–125 win over the Portland Trail Blazers.
+On April 2, Gillespie set the franchise record for most made three-pointers in a season, surpassing Quentin Richardson's previous record of 226 which was set during the 2004–05 season.

+During the 2025–26 season, Gillespie averaged career-highs in nearly every major statistical category, including points per game (12.7), minutes per game (28.5), assists per game (4.6), and games started (58).
+He helped the Suns clinch a 45–37 record and the eighth seed in the playoffs after a play-in tournament win over the Golden State Warriors, a successful turnaround for the team after a 2024–25 season that saw them miss the playoffs.
+The Suns faced the reigning champion and top-seeded Oklahoma City Thunder during their first-round series.
+On April 19, Gillespie made his playoff debut, recording eight points and two assists in a 119–84 Game 1 loss.
+On April 27, he scored a playoff career-high 20 points in a 131–122 Game 4 loss, which effectively ended the Suns' season in a first-round playoff sweep.

+2026–27 season

+On June 20, 2026, Gillespie re-signed with the Suns on a four-year, $48 million contract.